-\begin{remark} In Proposition \ref{line-seg}, the local property plays an important role, we wonder whether the assumption of $T$ has the local property can be removed or not? that is, if $T: (L^0)^n\to (L^0)^n $ is a bijection and maps each $L^0$-line segment onto an $L^0$-line segment, then can we deduce that $T$ maps each $L^0$-line onto an $L^0$-line? \end{remark}
+\begin{remark} In the proof of Proposition \ref{line-seg}, the local property plays an important role, we wonder whether the assumption that $T$ has the local property can be removed or not?
+That is, if $T: (L^0)^n\to (L^0)^n $ is a bijection and maps each $L^0$-line segment onto an $L^0$-line segment, then can we deduce that $T$ maps each $L^0$-line onto an $L^0$-line? \end{remark}

 Combining Theorem \ref{main} and Proposition \ref{line-seg}, we immediately obtain: